-The description of the Restated LTIP (as amended) set forth below is a summary, does not purport to be complete and is qualified in its entirety by reference to the provisions of the Restated LTIP itself.
-The complete text of the Restated LTIP (as amended) is attached as Appendix B to this proxy statement.
-Unless otherwise defined in this summary, capitalized terms used in this summary have the meanings given such terms in the Restated LTIP.
+The description of the new LTIP set forth below is a summary, does not purport to be complete and is qualified in its entirety by reference to the provisions of the new LTIP itself.
+The complete text of the new LTIP is attached as Appendix A to this proxy statement.
+Unless otherwise defined in this summary, capitalized terms used in this summary have the meanings given such terms in the new LTIP.

-The following table provides certain important information concerning our existing equity compensation plans of the Company as of December 31, 2012:
+The following table provides certain important information concerning our existing equity compensation plans of the Company as of December 31, 2013: